JeremyKungu/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  There was a typo in the Toys so I deleted the s and the toy was able to be posted

 - Update the number of likes for a toy

   - How I debugged:
+  I returned JSON data in the response from the toys_controller

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I added the destroy route in the routes file